-As at 31 December 2019, the Bank had one non-performing loan (NPL).
+As at 31 December 2020, the Bank had two non-performing loans (NPL).
 For the strategy planning period, NPLs are planned at a relatively low level (lower than the average for Serbia's banking sector).
 This represents one of the aims and most important principles of Distressed Asset Management.